abyala/advent-2020-clojure/docs/day04.md

 For `parse-input`, the tricky part is dealing with the variable number of lines.
 There's probably a simpler solution, but I'm not too upset with my function.
 Let's go through it line by line.

+***NOTE:*** The description below of `parse-input` and `parse-passport` will work and was my solution, but I've since found a simpler solution.
+My source code now shows the new functions.
+See the "Revisions" section at the bottom of this document for details.
+So either skip these next two functions, or read them and then see how they changed below.

 1. Split the input into each line, so we get a sequence of strings.
 The shape of the result will be `("a" "b" "c" "" "d" "e" "")`.
 2. Use `partition-by` to create groupings of lines, separated by the empty lines. `partition-by`